OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/fullStack/README.md

 2. An OpenDJ installation which OpenAM has been configured to use as the user store.
 This OpenDJ server needs to be directly accessible to OpenIDM via a standard LDAP port.
 If you wish to enable livesync monitoring, be sure that OpenDJ has been installed with the Topology Option "This server will be part of a replication topology" enabled.

+3. Use FQDNs for the systems with OpenIDM, OpenAM, and OpenDJ.
+OpenAM SSO cookies require FQDNs.

 For simplicity in this demo, it is assumed that you are using a single, root-level realm in OpenAM.
-It is possible to use mulitple realms, but that is a more complicated setup.
+It is possible to use multiple realms, but that is a more complicated setup.

 ### Authentication Configuration